JacobWashington/Swirv/README.md

 - As a user, I want to create a new episode in a storyline
 - As a user, I want to edit my episodes and storyline
 - As a user, I want to branch from another user's episodes and storylines
+- As a user, I want to offer episodes and storylines to *The Great Attractor*

 **Added Features**
 - As a user, I want to create collections of stories to my profile